 Ms Jubilee Kuartei - Zone 1 Coordinator

-Ms Ana Finau Ah Yuk - Administration Officer
+Ms Ana Finau Ah Yuk - Programme Administrative Officer

 The ONOC Secretariat has a Technology Department that provides guidance through Information Services and technology support via management of overall IT infrastructure.
 It also provides services through the setting up of digital events.